Customer Service Escalations

 Claim Credit Dispute

-Customer disagrees with claim credit or cap amount
+Customer disagrees with the claim credit or cap amount.

 Replacement Dispute

-Customer disagrees with replacement offered, brand, color, functions
+Customer disagrees with the replacement offered (i.e. brand, color, functions, etc.)

 Coverage Denials